Ghost Pepper vs Scotch Bonnet: Heat Limit or Jerk Flavor?

 Jerk Flavor

-Jerk seasoning is a Scotch bonnet lane.
+Jerk seasoning is a Scotch bonnet role.
 The pepper's fruit, allspice compatibility, and whole-pod technique belong to that cooking tradition in a way ghost pepper does not.

 Ghost pepper can add fire to jerk marinade, but it cannot replace the Scotch bonnet aroma.
 If a recipe says Jamaican, jerk, rice and peas, escovitch, or Caribbean pepper sauce, the flavor job points toward Scotch bonnet before the extra-hot heat tier number matters.